 From climate change to cyber security to pandemics, the grand challenges of our time do not live neatly within national borders.

-The Diplomacy Initiative expands opportunities for Carolina students and faculty to learn and teach about the theory and practice of diplomacy.
+The Diplomacy Initiative expands opportunities for Carolina students and faculty to learn and teach about the role of diplomacy in solving global challenges.
 The initiative is led by UNC-Chapel Hill’s Vice Provost for Global Affairs Barbara Stephenson, a former U.S. ambassador and senior diplomat, in coordination with numerous academic departments, UNC-Chapel Hill faculty and area studies centers.

 Building on Carolina’s strengths in peace, war, and defense curriculum; area studies; and language instruction, the initiative prepares Carolina students to become the next generation of global leaders.

 The Diplomacy Initiative levels the playing field for Carolina students seeking careers as diplomats and in the broader national security arena by offering opportunities that are routinely available to students near major international cities like Washington, D.C.
 This exciting program brings top international relations practitioners to the UNC-Chapel Hill campus – virtually and in-person – to connect with students, share career advice and give students unique access to the world of diplomacy.
 The program also helps infuse Carolina with a global mindset and delivers on the Global Guarantee – Carolina’s promise that a transformative global education is available to every student.

 This series of expert talks and panel discussions provides Carolina students with inside perspectives on the world of foreign policy, by inviting diplomats and national security practitioners—traditionally accessible only in Washington, D.C.—to UNC-Chapel Hill.